Skip to main content

 The total amount of your financial aid, as shown on your Financial Aid Award Notice, is generally credited to your bill in two installments (half in the fall semester and half in the spring semester).
 Grants, loans, and installment payments credited to your account will be applied to all outstanding tuition, room, and/or board charges before refunds are generated.
 You will be issued refunds if the credited financial aid is more than the charges, but only after the charges have been paid in full.
 Anticipated installment payments are not deducted from the account when determining refund amounts.
 Please contact our office if you have questions about when your aid will be processed.
 Outside scholarships will not be credited to a student’s account until the check arrives at the university.

 Financial aid disbursements generally occur 2 weeks following the first day of classes of each semester if all paperwork has been submitted in a timely fashion and the student is registered for the amount of hours used to determine financial aid eligibility.
+A student's federal loans will not be disbursed until the Master Promissory Note and the Entrance Counseling have been completed.
+The Master Promissory Note and Entrance Counseling can be completed at studentaid.gov.
 The Bursar’s Office will credit students’ accounts with their financial aid.
-The Bursar’s Office will send out email notices that tells the student when their loans and TEACH grant has been disbursed to their account.
-The email is to advise the student that they have up to 14 days to cancel any loans or TEACH grant for the semester.
-They will need to notify the Financial Aid Office if they wish to cancel any loans.
-If any loans are cancelled after a refund is processed, then the student may owe a balance in the Bursar’s office once the loans are removed from their account.
+The Bursar’s Office will send out email notices that tell the student when their loans and TEACH grant have been disbursed to their account.
+The email is to advise the student that they have up to 14 days to cancel any loans or TEACH grants for the semester.
+Students will need to notify the Financial Aid Office if they wish to cancel any loans.
+If any loans are canceled after a refund is processed, then the student may owe a balance in the Bursar’s office once the loans are removed from their account.

 Effects of Dropping and Withdrawing from Classes